Figge Art Museum

-The Figge Art Museum is an art museum in Davenport, Iowa.
+The Figge Art Museum is located on the north bank of the Mississippi River in Davenport, Iowa.
 The Figge, as it is commonly known, has an encyclopedic collection and serves as the major art museum for the eastern Iowa and western Illinois region.
 The Figge works closely with several regional universities and colleges (see below) as an art resource and collections hub for a number of higher education programs.

-The museum opened on August 6, 2005, and is the renamed successor to the Davenport Museum of Art, which was opened on October 10, 1928, as the Davenport Municipal Art Gallery.
-The museum has its roots in the Davenport Art Association, which was founded before February 23, 1878, and was re-located on November 15, 1889, to the Bianca Wheeler art studio.
-The Figge Art Museum is one of the oldest art institutions in the country and is considered the first municipal art gallery in the United States.
-The Figge won an AIA award.

-The new building was designed by Stirling Prize-winning Modernist British architect David Chipperfield.
-It was Chipperfield's first architectural commission in the United States.
-The Figge Art Museum gets its name from the V.O. and Elizabeth Kahl Figge Foundation, which donated $13 million towards its $47 million construction.
-The Figge family, a local banking family of Swiss origin, has a long tradition of philanthropy and cultural enrichment.
+The museum's new building was designed by British architect David Chipperfield and opened to the public August 6, 2005.
+The Figge was among Chipperfield's first architectural commissions in the United States.
+The cost of construction was $47 million, $13 million of which was donated by the V.O. and Elizabeth Kahl Figge Foundation.
+Chipperfield also designed the Saint Louis Art Museum's east building which opened in 2013.
+In 2023, Chipperfield was awarded the Pritzker Architecture Prize, often regarded as architecture’s highest honor.

-The first pieces of its collections were donated by Davenport community leader Charles Ficke (1850–1931), a successful lawyer and former mayor, who collected art from around the world.
+Today's Figge Art Museum is the successor to the city-owned Davenport Art Museum, which itself began as the Davenport Municipal Art Gallery in 1925.
+The museum's original collection was donated by Charles Ficke (1850–1931), a successful lawyer and former mayor, who collected art from around the world.
 Robert E. Harsche, then Director of the Art Institute of Chicago, reported that to his knowledge no American public art gallery had "started out with so large a number of important paintings as a nucleus."